 Q: In what ways did CAP make you more marketable when searching for a job?

-Q: How did the skills and knowledge gained in CAP help you in your job now?
+Q: How did CAP help you in your job now?

 Q: What was your biggest challenge as a Campus Archaeologist?

-Q: What was your favorite part or memory of CAP (highlights)?
+Q: What was your favorite part of CAP (highlights)?